 Add up the above amounts (a to f).
 The total should be the same as your overall wedding budget, which you set in step 1.
 If not, check your calculation or simply use our ready-made wedding budget calculator – so that you don’t need to calculate anything by yourself.

-Step 4: Make a Detailed List of Things to Budget For (aka Wedding Expenses / List)
+Step 4: Make a Detailed List of Things to Spend Money On (aka Wedding Expenses / List)

 Now, you’ll want to make the wedding budget list, that is a detailed list of what to spend money on, for each of the wedding shopping category (in step 2 above).
 For example, you will want to make a list of everything you plan to spend under wedding attire – such as wedding gown, shoes etc. You also want to list what to spend your wedding reception budget on – such as wedding cake, food, drinks, small chops etc.